neuronsimulator/nrn/modelspec/programmatic/hocmech.rst

     The functions on this page create density mechanisms and point processes from HOC templates; they have no direct way to use a Python class, but a HOC wrapper is possible as is inlining a HOC template inside of a file as shown in the example.
-For faster code, use NMODL to implement mechanisms.
+For faster code, use NMODL (directly or after conversion from NeuroML/LEMS), the channel builder, or in NEURON 7.7+ the rxd module to implement mechanisms.

 .. function:: make_pointprocess